Frijol/website-down-alarm/README.md

 website-down-alarm
 ==================

-Pings a URL and causes an alarm light to run continuously if the status code is not 200.
+This Tessel project pings a URL and causes an alarm light to run continuously if the status code is not 200.

+**If your website goes down, you want to be the first to know.**
+Make it obvious when there's a problem by hooking up a big alarm light to a Tessel, which will ping your website every few seconds to check for trouble.

 ## Light patterns